rolandjitsu/angular-lab/README.md

 If you wish to contribute, please use the following guidelines:
 * Use [Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog-angular/blob/master/convention.md) when committing changes
 * Follow [Angular Styleguide](https://angular.io/styleguide)
-* Use `npm run lint` to fix any TS warnings/errors before you check in anything:
+* Use `npm run lint`/`npm run lint:fix` to fix any TS warnings/errors before you check in anything:
 	* It will run [TSLint](http://palantir.github.io/tslint) to check for any inconsistencies
 	* It will check against Angular styleguide using [codelyzer](https://www.npmjs.com/package/codelyzer)
+	* If `npm run lint:fix` was used, it will fix some errors
 * Use `[ci skip]` in commit messages to skip a build (e.g. when making docs changes)